-Further, even if you can manage the funds required to run multiple stores, updating multiple website databases with new products, and running updates, working stock levels will only make things HARD.
+Further, even if you can manage the funds required to run multiple stores, update multiple website databases with new products, and run updates, working stock levels will only make things HARD.

-Your struggles dont end there; when you open multiple storefronts, you will also have to translate your websites for every content and products that you offer over your Shopify store.
+Your struggles don’t end there; when you open multiple storefronts, you will also have to translate your websites for every content and product that you offer over your Shopify store.

 2. Using Shopify multilingual theme

 Another common misconception that users come across while setting up their multi-language Shopify store is that all their problems will get sorted if they pick a theme that’s multilingual-ready.
 No, not even the presence of a language switcher does the work for you.

 While it might appear to be a good idea to use such themes at first, it won’t be fruitful in the long run.
 When you select one of those themes with a language switcher, you risk your Shopify store with limited functionality.
 Further, some of those themes only translate the text content and not the systems’ messages.